Dust Advisory Set for Coachella Valley

-COACHELLA (CNS) – A dust advisory for parts of Riverside County, mostly in the Coachella Valley, is set to go into effect Thursday.
+(CNS) – A dust advisory was in effect Friday for parts of Riverside County, mostly in the Coachella Valley.

-The advisory will be in effect from 2 p.m.
-Thursday until 6 a.m.
+It went into effect at 2 p.m.
+Thursday and is expected to be in place until 6 a.m.
 Saturday, according to the South Coast Air Quality Management District.

 High winds, blowing dust and air quality that’s unhealthy for sensitive groups are expected to affect the area.